sync667/UseTS-AdminBOT/README.md

 ### TODOs

 - Auto add user to specific group joining specific channel.
-- Bot flood check.
-- Implement bot api over php only.
-- Message when bot is busy.
 - Welcome user with some info maybe stats.
 - Check if there are any channels with inactive date some of period.
 - Social media integrator.